Hulk Hogan: New World Order (1996–1999)

+Final years in WCW (1999–2000)

-Hogan returned to WCW in January 1999 during the infamous "Fingerpoke of Doom" match, where he reclaimed the WCW title from Kevin Nash via a simple poke to Nash's chest, with the pair afterwards reunifying the nWo factions.
-The incident is widely seen as a key factor in WCW's decline in ratings and popularity.
-Later that year in March, he lost the title to Ric Flair at Uncensored and returned as a babyface in July, defeating Savage to win his sixth and final WCW World Heavyweight Championship on the July 12 episode of Nitro.
+Hogan returned as a babyface in July 1999, defeating Savage to win his sixth and final WCW World Heavyweight Championship on the July 12 episode of Nitro.
+In August 1999, he reverted to wearing red and yellow ring attire.
 On August 9, Hogan defeated Nash at Road Wild to retain the championship.
-At Fall Brawl Hogan lost the title to Sting.
+At Fall Brawl, Hogan lost the title to Sting.
 In the rematch at Halloween Havoc, Hogan came to the ring in street clothes, laid down for the pin, and left the ring.
 Hogan was convinced shortly after by head booker Vince Russo to take time off.